ABOUT THE FOUNDER

 Doug Maddox — Founder & CEO

-Maddox Product & Systems Development was built on real-world experience—not just theory, not just CAD, and not just consulting.
+Maddox Product & Systems Development is built on real-world experience—not classroom theory, not outsourced CAD work, and not surface-level consulting.

-• Army contractor with the Longbow Missile program
+• US Army Contractor – Longbow Missile Program

 • Product Development Engineer

-This isn’t an academic résumé.
-It’s a career spent under pressure, in hazardous environments, and around mechanical systems that must work when failure is not an option.
+This is not an academic résumé.
+It’s a career built under pressure—inside hazardous environments, around mission-critical mechanical systems, and in situations where failure is not an option.

 FIRE SERVICE & LIFE-SAFETY OPERATIONS